julian-swart/big_rock/README.md

   - The term *hooked-up* means a boat is actively fighting a fish that just ate one of the baits in the water.

-  - The term *lost* means that the boat was fighting a fish, but the fish got off (it became un-hooked)
+  - The term *lost* means that the boat was fighting a fish, but the fish got off (it became un-hooked).

   - The term *wrong species* means the hooked-up fish that was caught or lost was not a qualifying species.